sinatra/mustermann/README.md

 If you are looking for an alternative implementation that also supports expanding, check out [addressable](http://addressable.rubyforge.org/).

-## Requirements

-Mustermann has no dependencies besides a Ruby 2.0 compatible Ruby implementation.

-It is known to work on **MRI 2.0** and **MRI trunk**.

-**JRuby is not yet fully supported.
-It is possible to run large parts of Mustermann by passing in `--2.0 -X-C` starting from JRuby 1.7.4.
-See [issue #2](https://github.com/rkh/mustermann/issues/2) for up to date information.

-**Rubinius** is not yet able to parse the Mustermann source code.
-See [issue #14](https://github.com/rkh/mustermann/issues/14) for up to date information.

 ## Routers

 Mustermann comes with basic router implementations that will call certain callbacks depending on the input.